RahmanKonik/C-programming_code/README.md

 # C-programming_code
 New repository for myself

-I will store the all of c++ programming code in this repository
+I will store the all of c programming code in this repository